Skip to content

 Driver pods are not automatically restarted when the DaemonSet template changes.

-Instead, upgrades occur through explicit administrator actions.
+Instead, upgrades occur only when an administrator performs explicit actions.

 Manual Upgrade Procedure